« Back to ALL

 Collaborating for our shared freshwater environment

 We are working with collaborators who join us in a shared vision for catchment-scale restoration.
-In addition to our funding partnership with The Fishmongers' Co, this work is financially supported with bolt-on funding from the WaterBear Network – an environmental and humanitarian film streaming platform.
+In addition to our funding partnership with The Fishmongers' Co, this work is financially supported through corporate and individual partners.
+Many projects in the pipeline are able to calculated projected carbon sequestered over time, and we're monitoring improvements in biodiversity across all projects.

 We are actively seeking partners who want to contribute to the tree-planting initiative.
 Together, we can make a tangible difference for the health of our shared freshwater environment – a public good, on which we all rely.